External Wall Insulation (EWI)

 A typical stone wall will be constructed of two skins of stone with the gap between filled with rubble.
 Render or cladding on the exterior of a stone wall can act as a waterproofer and will reduce the amount of moisture penetrating the wall.

-Rainwater will penetrate less far into brick than stone.
+Rainwater will not penetrate as far into brick as it will into stone.
 The critical issue is the dew-point.
 When warm air meets cold air it condenses and moisture is released.
 In an uninsulated brick wall that point will be towards the outer surface of the wall.
 Insulating internally tends to draw the dew-point into the wall.
 What needs to be avoided is drawing it in to the inner surface of the wall – the best method of preventing this from occurring is to fit External wall insulation.

 External wall insulation is a highly advanced insulation treatment

 which is applied to a properties’ external walls.
 The system comprises of a layer of insulation, a layer of insulating render implanted with reinforcing mesh, followed by a final coat of attractive decorative render finished to your desired effect, maximising the ‘curb appeal’ of your property.

 External Wall Insulation can save you approximately £490* per year on your bills